infostellarinc/stellarstation-api/README.md

 The main protocol definition used to generate language specific stub code is [here](./api/src/main/proto/stellarstation/api/v1/stellarstation.proto).

+### Java

-In addition, we provide precompiled client stubs for Java.
+We provide precompiled client stubs for Java.
 Java users can just add a dependency on the stubs and don't need to compile the protocol into code themselves.

 Gradle users should add the `stellarstation-api` artifact to their `dependencies`, e.g.,